 Explorer

 The Explorer is an experimental floating multi-tab dock for higher-level visual summaries across annotations, staging, signals, and output tables.
-Features may be added, changed or improved.
+Features may be added, changed, or refined over time.

 Open it from the View menu or press Ctrl/Cmd-E.